zordius/ssidLogger/README.md

 HOW TO USE
 ==========

 First of all, you should be able to build an Android project and install this on your Android device.
-Or, you can <a href="http://zordius.github.io/ssidLogger/app-debug.apk">Debug version .apk</a> here.
+Or, you can <a href="http://zordius.github.io/ssidLogger/app-debug.apk">download Debug version .apk</a>.

 <img src="screenshot.png" />